Muse of Nightmares

 Available October 3, 2016

 After Alice’s mom dies, Alice, her sister, and her dad move to Monterey, California.
 There Alice tries to confront her fear of water by kayaking in the bay.
 A sudden storm drags her out to sea, and a mysterious boy rescues her.
 Alice can’t stop thinking about Henry, the young sailor who came to her rescue.
 Then she learns that Henry has been dead for over one hundred years, bound by a curse which can only be undone when he atones for wrongs he committed in his life.
-Henry warns her that their love is … Continue reading
+Henry warns her that their love … Continue reading

 Newly orphaned, Ophelia Montague moves to the coast to live with her uncle.
 She soon finds her feet among the locals and takes on a history project learning about shipwrecks in the area.
 She meets Jack by the sea one night and falls deeply in love with him.
 Jack feels drawn to Ophelia, too, by a powerful force outside his control.
 He longs to be with her, but fears she may destroy him if she comes too close.
 Ophelia doesn’t understand the secrets Jack carries.
 She only knows she wants to be with him.
-When Jack reveals the cost of being with him, the price … Continue reading
+When Jack reveals the cost of being with him, the … Continue reading

 In the Shadow of Blackbirds